Highly rated local moving companies for Tampa to Fort Collins moves

 - Fort Collins’s population is about 58% less than Tampa.

-- Fort Collins's public transportation has a score of 4 out of 10 versus Tampa's higher score of 8.
+- Fort Collins’s public transportation score of 4 out of 10 is lower than Tampa’s score of 8.

 - Fort Collins is less walkable than Tampa with a score of 37 out of 100 vs Tampa’s 51 out of 100.

 - With a score of 78 out of 100, Fort Collins is more bike-friendly than Tampa, which has a score of 51 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Fort Collins’s crime rate is lower than Tampa with a score of 17.0 compared to Tampa’s 46.15.
 This means that Fort Collins neighborhoods are safer than 17.0% of all U.S. neighborhoods, and Tampa neighborhoods are safer than 46.15%.